ThalesGroup/CipherTrust_Application_Protection/miscellaneous/java/Tomcat_based_app/README.md

 	    <role rolename="manager-script"/>
     	<user <username>="tomcat" <password>="tomcat" roles="manager-script"/>

 3. Run the "**ant dist**" command to build the war file.
 This creates a dist directory in parallel to the src directory and place the sample.war file in it.
-By default, **CADP for JAVA** related jar files and IngrianNAE.properties file are copied to the WEB-INF/lib folder.
+By default, **CADP for JAVA** related jar files and CADP_for_JAVA.properties file are copied to the WEB-INF/lib folder.

 **Note:** If you don’t want these jars to be included in the WEB-INF/lib folder of sample.war file, please do the following and run "**ant dist**" command again to build the war file: